tykling/dns_exporter/src/docs/source/examples.rst

 Configuring ``dns_exporter`` is done with a config file containing modules and referencing those modules in the ``params`` section of the scrape config in ``prometheus.yml``.

-This means that the examples on this page are made up of two parts, the first part being the ``dns_exporter.yml`` configuration for the èxporter itself, and the other part being what goes into the ``scrape_jobs`` section of ``prometheus.yml``.
+This means that the examples on this page are made up of two parts, the first part being the ``dns_exporter.yml`` configuration for the exporter itself, and the other part being what goes into the ``scrape_jobs`` section of ``prometheus.yml``.

-The configuration snippets on this page are all ready to adapt and use.
+The configuration snippets on this page are all actively `tested in CI <https://github.com/tykling/dns_exporter/blob/main/src/tests/test_examples.py>`_ so they should be ready to adapt and use.

 Monitoring a list of names